This Homemade Eggless Marshmallow Fluff is stretchy, sticky, and totally irresistible! Make your own Fluff at home with just a few simple ingredients.

 - Fill cupcakes.

-- Use a dip on your dessert table.
+- Use it as a dip on your dessert table.

 - Add a layer of eggless marshmallow crème between two cookies and/or Whoopie Pies to create an unexpected flavor and texture.